guitarvydas/guitarvydas.github.io/_posts/2022-03-23-Restricting Interfaces.md

 1. functions
 2. bound variables

 (λ Calculus uses The Stack to create a dynamic chain of containers at runtime.
-Closures are containers with very restricted interfaces (one group of data in, one group of data out)).
+Functions (and closures) are containers with very restricted interfaces (one group of data in, one group of data out (aka parameters and return value(s), resp.))).

 ## Portability, Retargeting
 Research on compilers in the mid-1970s resulted in things like:

 - OCG - Orthogonal Code Generator (Cordy), which defined a small set of operations to divide-and-conquer the task of compilation
-	- 1. compiler produces code for generic operations (like "a = b + c")
+	- 1. the compiler produces code for generic operations (like "a = b + c")
-		- all data was allocated in a uniform manner ([data descriptors](https://dl.acm.org/doi/10.1145/24039.24051]))
+		- all data is allocated in a uniform manner ([data descriptors](https://dl.acm.org/doi/10.1145/24039.24051]))
 		- normalization makes automation easier
 		- *condition descriptors* were invented and look a lot like λ of 2 parameters (true and false branches, De Morgan's Laws could be used to manipulate *condition descriptors*)
 	- 2. tree-walker produces real code for specific CPUs from the generic code